 - Faculty across the curriculum share responsibility for helping students learn the conventions and rhetorical practices of their disciplines.

-- Students benefit from having opportunities to revise based on meaningful feedback from their teachers, that is, feedback that teaches and provides direction rather than focusing solely on error.
+- Students benefit from having opportunities to revise based on meaningful feedback from their teachers, that is, feedback that teaches, builds from strengths, and provides direction rather than focusing solely on error.

 - Writing instruction must be continuous throughout students’ undergraduate and graduate education.